Chapter 48: The Contemporary News Media Ecosystem

 Keep an eye out for the following types of political ads but remember that these are ideal types.
 Real advertisements often combine characteristics of the following.

 Negative campaign ads seek to associate an opponent with events or actions that are portrayed as horrendous in the extreme.
 My opponent is soft on crime!
 My opponent coddles foreign tyrants!
 My opponent is sleazy!
 You get the picture.
 The ads are characterized by unfavorable photos of the opponent paired with a litany of bad things or bad people.
 They treat issues in an extremely superficial way, often using code words and images to stand in for the issue of concern.
-Finally, they typically end with a shining photo of the candidate with his/her family, or smiling community members, or cops, etc., and a tag line about how he will stand strong against crime, against foreign tyrants, and against sleaze.
+Finally, they typically end with a shining photo of the candidate with their family, or smiling community members, or cops, etc., and a tag line about how they will stand strong against crime, against foreign tyrants, and against sleaze.

 Backfire ads use the words and images of the opponent against them.
 Short clips of the opponent are used to show how wrong they were, how out-of-touch they are, how silly they looked, or how they’ve changed positions over time.
 They also often feature a sarcastic voice-over to drive the point home, just in case the viewer didn’t get it from the opponent’s words and images.

 Ads featuring endorsement by average folks or celebrities present the viewer with real people who praise and/or endorse the candidate.
-Ordinary people might talk about his qualities in man-on-the-street interviews.
+Ordinary people might talk about his qualities in person-on-the-street interviews.
 Maybe the candidate is shown interacting with average Americans, or a series of celebrities speak about the candidate.
 These ads are often used to showcase the populist aspects of the candidate’s personality or political program.

 You should also remember that politicians, partisans, or ideologues spin much of the information you see or hear about politics.
 Spin refers to the biased portrayal of events that is designed to favor one set of interests over another.
 Spin happens in any mass communication setting, but we’re only concerned with political communication.
 Political interests are very concerned to place their partisans on radio and television programs and on web sites, so they can offer the most positive spin possible on any given development in the world of politics, society, and the economy.
 Such partisans are often called spin doctors, which is a derogatory term.
 A common spin tactic involves cherry-picking evidence—only citing evidence in favor of one’s position.
 Another involves choosing favorable language—is it an “estate tax” or a “death tax”, is it “tax relief” or a “tax cuts for the rich”?
 Yet another tactic spin doctors or politicians use is to employ passive language to defuse responsibility.
 They might say, “Mistakes have been made” instead of “I made a mistake” or “My party made a mistake.”
 Another tactic is to suppress expectations, which allows them to then exceed expectations when the election or primary happens.
 Spin is also frequently marked by the kinds of fallacious argumentation we discussed at the beginning of the text.